Used to

 She used to play the piano.
 (Antes ella tocaba el piano).

-For negatives, we use didn't use to:
+For negative sentences, we use didn't use to:

 🔹 Para las oraciones negativas, usamos didn't use to: